jacobdensford/jacobdensford.com/fell/creating-a-character.md

 Each has *attribute points* and a corresponding *attribute die*.

 Roll 4d4 for each attribute to determine your attribute points and attribute die.
+An attribute's die is //

 **Example character:** *Jane rolls and gains 6 attribute points in BOD, 8 in INT, and 4 in WIL; granting her a d6 attribute die in BOD, d8 in INT, and d4 in WIL.*

 ## Backgrounds

-Roll for your background and gain the associated skill at d6.
+Roll for your *background* and gain the associated skill at d6.

-d10|Background|Skill
+d8|Background|Skill
 :--|:--|:--
 1|farmer|athletics
 2|blacksmith|defense
 3|priest|discernment
 4|scholar|lore
-5|soldier|melee
-6|bard|performance
-7|politician|speechcraft
-8|hunter|ranged
-9|cutpurse|skullduggery
-10|tracker|survival
+5|bard|performance
+6|politician|speechcraft
+7|cutpurse|skullduggery
+8|tracker|survival

 **Example character:** *Jane rolls the cutpurse background and gains d6 in skullduggery.*

 ## Skills

-There are ten skills.
+There are ten *skills*.
 Once gained, a *skill's die* (or SD) ranges from d4 to d12.

 Roll on the skill and skill die tables three times to gain skills and assign skill dice.

-d10|Skill
+d8|Skill
 :--|:--
 1|athletics
 2|defense
 3|discernment
 4|lore
-5|melee
-6|performance
-7|ranged
-8|skullduggery
-9|speechcraft
-10|survival
+5|performance
+6|skullduggery
+7|speechcraft
+8|survival

 d6|Skill Die
 :--|:--